phamhyta/phishproof/README.md

 # PhishProof

-PhishProof is the public code scaffold for the paper under review in `papers/phishing-detection`.
+PhishProof is the public code scaffold for our paper under review.

-This repository intentionally does not include manuscript TeX, paper figures, benchmark data, experiment outputs, model responses, or reproduction artifacts.
+This repository intentionally does not include benchmark data, experiment outputs, model responses, or reproduction artifacts.

 The full research code and artifacts will be released after the paper is accepted.